About Luskin’s Fellowships & Internship Funding

 Los Angeles County Management Fellows Program

 The County Management Fellows Program is a two-year paid fellowship for individuals who want to pursue a career in County government.
 The program provides fellows with a unique opportunity to work in the most populous county in the nation.
 With 35 County departments, fellows participate in many dynamic programs and service-oriented operations such as children and family well-being, County business operations, community based programs, capital programs, health and mental health services, and public safety.
-The program is managed by the Department of Human Resources.

-NYC Urban Fellow
+NYC Urban Fellows

 The Urban Fellows Program is a highly selective, nine-month fellowship which combines work in Mayoral offices and City agencies with an intensive seminar series that explores current urban issues impacting public policy.
 Program participants are diverse and come from all over the country to work in New York City.